-The Base Case train fleet provides an additional 96 new 'Matangi' EMUs and 18 new SW Wairarapa Cars.
+The Base Case train fleet provides an additional 96 new 'Matangi' (configured as 48x2 car consist EMUs) and 18 new SW Wairarapa Cars.
 In order to deliver the proposed service level, with all peak trains operating as six car train consists, a further 14 new EMUs are required.
-In addition, it is considered absolutely necessary to replace the current fleet of 88 Ganz Mavag EMUs, commencing from 2018.
+In addition, it is considered absolutely necessary to replace the current fleet of 88 Ganz Mavag cars (configured as 44x2 car consist EMUs), commencing from 2018.